-With all the fun and busyness going on in Kirkland during the holiday season, it can be easy to put your oral care on the back burner and start neglecting your teeth more than normal.
+With all the fun and busyness going on in Kirkland, WA during the holiday season, it can be easy to put your oral care on the back burner and start neglecting your teeth more than normal.
 Plus, this time of year usually involves more tooth-staining foods and beverages than we typically tend to enjoy.
 Here are some easy ways to combat holiday tooth discoloration and keep your smile bright.

 1. Stay Away From Tooth-Staining Foods